natemcmaster/CommandLineUtils/docs/docs/options.md

     * Single or no value - a special case of "no value" options where an value may or may not be specified.
       They can be specified as `--name` (no value) or `--name:value` or `--name=value`.
       Unlike "single value", these cannot be specified as `--name value` because the space causes amgibuous usage.

-Additional API on @McMaster.Extensions.CommandLineUtils.OptionAttribute can be set to define how the option appears in help text.

 ### [Using Attributes](#tab/using-attributes)